 - ScreenCast – software that captures your powerpoint presentation, records your voice, and uses your webcam to provide a more personal touch

 - I use Camtasia to narrate over a PowerPoint screen record.
 Here’s an example.
 It also allows relatively easy editing but it’s not cheap and I’m sure there’s plenty of other options.
-See Tom’s Guide for some.
+Here’s some instructions for screen recording on a Mac.
+See Tom’s Guide for some more.